Porto-Novo: Demographics

-Geography and climate
+Geography

+Porto-Novo is located in the south of Benin, 13 kilometers from the Atlantic Ocean, separated by a lagoon.
+Its altitude is approximately 38 meters and it covers an area of 52 km².

+It is located 30 kilometers east of Cotonou, the economic capital, and 12 kilometers from the Nigerian border to the east.
+Neighboring municipalities include Akpro-Missérété, Avrankou, and Adjarra to the north, Sèmè-Podji to the south, Adjarra to the east, and Aguégués to the west.

+Climate

 Porto-Novo has a tropical savanna climate (Köppen Aw) with consistently hot and humid conditions and two wet seasons: a long wet season from March to July and a shorter rain season in September and October.
 The city’s location on the edge of the Dahomey Gap makes it much drier than would be expected so close to the equator, although it is less dry than Accra or Lomé.